Universal Building Society: History and merger

 The building society was established in Newcastle upon Tyne in 1863.
+In 2004, it funded a sculpture which was established outside Seven Stories, the National Centre for Children's Books, in Newcastle.

 In 2006, it merged with the Newcastle Building Society.
 At the time of the merger, the Universal was the 29th largest building society in the UK with assets of £600m.
-It had nine branches and employed approximately 130 staff.